Umaga (wrestler): Death and legacy

 On December 4, 2009, Fatu was found by his wife on the couch in their Houston, Texas home, unresponsive and with blood coming from his nose.
 A 911 call was made and Fatu was rushed to a hospital by ambulance.
 Paramedics determined Fatu was suffering a heart attack and they were able to restart his heart, although he showed no signs of brain activity.
 He was kept on life support for much of that Friday, and later suffered a second heart attack; he was ultimately pronounced dead at around 5:00 p.m.
 CST.
 He was 36 years old.
 Toxicology reports revealed that Fatu had the drugs hydrocodone (a painkiller), carisoprodol (Soma, a muscle relaxant), and diazepam (Valium) in his system.
 Houston medical examiners also found that Fatu had both heart and liver disease.
 It was determined that the combination of Fatu's repeated drug use and his heart disease ultimately led to his death, which was officially ruled to have been due to a heart attack brought on by an acute toxicity of multiple substances.
-On the day of his death, his nephews The Usos (Jonathan and Joshua) signed their developmental contracts with the company through Florida Championship Wrestling.
+On the day of his death, his nephews The Usos (Jonathan and Joshua) signed their developmental contracts with WWE through Florida Championship Wrestling.

 His other nephew, Joseph (better known as Solo Sikoa) uses the Samoan Spike as his finisher in tribute.

 His son, Isayah (better known as Zilla Fatu), also uses the Samoan Spike as his finisher.